Here are management / manager interview questions and answers for fresher as well experienced candidates to get their dream job.

-15. What type of pace do you work at?
+15) What type of pace do you work?

 I keep a steady pace.
 This way I am being efficient with my time and going at a pace that I do not make mistakes.

-It will be to build the relationship with my employees because that will take time .
+It will be to build the relationship with my employees because that will take time.
 However, I also feel it is one of the most rewarding part of this position.
-I enjoy relationship-building and helping others achieve success.
+I enjoy relationship-building and helping others to achieve their success.

 (Refer to the job description for this question) You need a manager who is confident, goal-driven, and can motivate your team.
 I have those qualities and will be able to take the team to the next level that your organization needs.